-9. Take your safety pins and pin one to one end of the elastic, then use the other to pin the other end of the elastic to your scrunchie fabric.
+9. Take your safety pins and pin one to one end of the elastic, then use the other safety pin to secure the other end of the elastic to your scrunchie fabric.
 This is to hold the elastic in place whilst you thread it through the scrunchie.

-10. Take the loose end of you elastic (that you didn’t pin to the fabric) and thread it through the scrunchie.
-Use the safety pin to push the elastic through, gathering the fabric as you go.
+10. Take the loose end of your elastic (that you didn’t pin to the fabric) and thread it through the scrunchie.
+Use the safety pin to push the elastic through, gathering the fabric as you go and pulling it back so you move through the ring of fabric.
 Keep going until the safety pin is back where you started.

-11. Keeping hold of both ends, unpin the safety pin from the scrunchie and hold the ends of the elastic together removing the pins.
+11. Keeping hold of both ends of the elastic, remove the safety pin from the scrunchie then both from the elastic.
+Hold the ends of the elastic together.